asccc/mumpitz/README.md

 Searches for elements matching the given selector.
 A new instance of the internal Mumpitz wrapper class is returned.

+If an instance of Mumpitz is passed as `selector`, the passed `context` gets ignored and the instance gets returned as-is.

 ### Mumpitz.noConflict()

 Returns the previous value stored in $ before the Mumpitz-library was loaded.